algolia/docsearch/docs/src/config-file.md

 ### `custom_settings.synonyms` _Optional_

-`custom_settings` can include synonyms key that is an array of synonyms.
+`custom_settings` can include a synonyms key that is an array of synonyms.
 This array includes up to 20 elements.
-Each element is an array of one word synonyms which can be used interchangeably.
+Each element is an array of one-word synonyms which can be used interchangeably.

 For example: